andrevidela/Research-report/Thesis/index.md

 data FibState : Type where
   MkFibState : (prev, curr :  Int) -> FibState

+-- Allocation should be removed when using the flag
 %mutating
 next : (1 _ : FibState) -> FibState
 next (MkFibState prev curr) = MkFibState curr (prev + curr)